Roxana1981/The-Wedding-Planner/README.md

 **Code**

 The development of the website was inspired by Love Running project of the Code Institute.
-Throughout the development of the project, the below resourses were accessed to assist me with some the code:
+Throughout the development of the project, the below resources were accessed to assist me with some of the code:

 -[Audio to a webpage tutorial](https://www.youtube.com/watch?v=d5cHhIv35HI)